- A Record Gate At Pensacola's Bob Sikes Bridge Toll Plaza

 Transport Topics reports, “COVID-19 has delivered a powerful shock to the economy and freight transportation, but the trucking industry will recover — sooner or possibly later — and emerge to face fundamental changes.
-To gauge the virus’ impact, Transport Topics surveyed industry experts who offered wide-ranging assessments of the path to recovery, as well the pandemic’s effect on rates, fleet failures and drivers.”Highway and Bridge Safety Traffic Economics
+To gauge the virus’ impact, Transport Topics surveyed industry experts who offered wide-ranging assessments of the path to recovery, as well the pandemic’s effect on rates, fleet failures and drivers.”Highway and Bridge Safety (Including COVID-19 Impacts) Traffic Economics

 These are just some of the toll industry developments TRN is following.